shinthor/Loyal-Elephie/README.md

 <p align="center">
   <img src=".public/image.png" alt="Your image description" width="200" style="display: block; margin: 0 auto;">
 </p>
-🚀 Embark on a exciting adventure with Loyal Elephie, your faithful AI sidekick!
+🚀 Embark on an exciting adventure with Loyal Elephie, your faithful AI sidekick!
 This project combines the power of a neat Next.js web UI and a mighty Python backend, leveraging the latest advancements in Large Language Models (LLMs) and Retrieval Augmented Generation (RAG) to deliver a seamless and meaningful chatting experience! 🎉

 ## Features